libsemigroups/libsemigroups_pybind11/docs/source/main-algorithms/knuth-bendix/helpers.rst

 ====================

-This page contains the documentation for various helper functions for manipulating :any:`KnuthBendixRewriteTrie` objects.
+This page contains the documentation for various helper functions for manipulating :any:`KnuthBendixStringRewriteTrie` objects.
 All such functions are contained in the submodule ``libsemigroups_pybind11.knuth_bendix``.

 .. seealso::